IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz_parameters.rst

 Predefined Expressions
 ----------------------

+Commonly used expressions are predefined and can be used by specifying expression types in the main parameter file.

 Ideal Part of Dimensionless Helmholtz Free Energy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Type 1**

-The predefined type 1 form of the ideal portion of the dimensionless Helmholtz free energy is shown
+The predefined type 1 form of the ideal portion of the dimensionless Helmholtz free energy
-below.
+is shown below.
 Parameters are provided in the ``"eos"`` section of the main parameter file.
-This
-form of the expression requires a dictionary of the :math: `n^\circ_i$``
+This form of the expression requires a dictionary of the :math: `n^\circ_i$``
 parameters as ``n0`` and the math `\gamma^\circ$` parameters as ``g0``.
 The last term
 index in the sum (:math: `h`) is provided as ``last\_term\_ideal``.